airladon/ThisIGet/README.md

 # Building and Deploy to Test Site
 * `./build.sh dev` - Lint, test and build app where:
   * JS is not minified
-  * Reac is in development mode
+  * React is in development mode
 * `./build.sh stage` - Lint, test and build app where:
   * JS is minified
   * JS source maps are included